Pyroxenium/Basalt/docs/objects/Basalt/log.md

 basalt.log("Hello!")
 ```

-This should result in there beeing a file called `basaltLog.txt`.
+This should result in a file called `basaltLog.txt`.
 In the file it should say `[Basalt][Debug]: Hello!`.

-* Writes "Config file missing" into the log file, with warning as prefix.
+* Writes "Config file missing" into the log file, with "WARNING" as the prefix.

 ```lua
 basalt.log("Config file is missing", "WARNING")
 ```

-This should result in there beeing a file called `basaltLog.txt`.
-In the file it should say `[Basalt][WARNING]: Config file is missing`.
+This should result in a file called `basaltLog.txt`.
+In the file, it should say `[Basalt][WARNING]: Config file is missing`.